mskf3000/Tutorials-and-Cheat-Sheets/Java - Installing a Web Crawler based on Solr and Nutch.md

-# Cheat Sheet - Java - Installing a Web Crawler based on Solr and Nutch
+# Java - Installing a Web Crawler based on Solr and Nutch

 By Jack Szwergold, October 14, 2015